Razzile/Boing/README.md

 Boing is an experimental program to teach us how to use classes and inheritence as well as file parsing.
 It reads a shape file and for each shape defined draws it to a window.
 The shapes move around the window.

+I have used git version control to keep track of my progress of the assignment.
+You can find the repo [here](https://github.com/Razzile/Boing)
+(please note that I haven't exactly been using git very well)
 ### Shape format
 I have slightly modified the shape format so I can implement flashing shapes (see further down in the document).